patrick-richter/al-folio/_projects/cnn_sentiment.md

 <br/><br/>
 ### **Results**

-The model achieves an 83.03 % accuracy on the test data, which is quite an impressive result, considering the relatively small dataset.
-With even more data, perhaps, the Word Embedding could have even been more effective.
+The model achieves an **83.03 % accuracy** on the test data, which is quite an impressive result, considering the small dataset.
+With even more data, perhaps, the **Word Embedding could have even been more effective**.

 <script src="https://gist.github.com/patrick-richter/f29f9144a52f1e054c8c3f71b9e8b325.js"></script>